Table of Contents

 In other words: If you open up, make yourself vulnerable, be yourself and share something about yourself, then it will be much easier for your employee to do the same.

-In concrete terms, this means that for these employee review questions in particular, but also for other questions, it makes sense for you to give your personal answer before your colleague does.
+In concrete terms, this means that for these questions in particular, but also for other questions, it makes sense for you to give your personal answer before your colleague does.
 For example, first say what puts you in a good mood before you ask your colleague about it.

 🧘♀️ One-on-one questions about private matters & relationship building